Toei 5300 series: Interior

 Passenger accommodation consisted of longitudinal bucket seating throughout.
 LED passenger information displays were provided above each passenger door.
 The sets were initially built with illuminated route maps above the doors, but these were eventually replaced with conventional route maps.

 History

-The 5300 series was introduced on 31 March 1991 to fulfill capacity requirements brought on by the commencement of Hokuso Kodan Line (now known as the Hokuso Line) inter-running services, and to replace the ageing Toei 5000 series trains which had been used on the Toei Asakusa Line since its opening in 1960.
-Sets built from 1994 onwards (5315 onward) feature a lengthened front-end skirt.
+The 5300 series was introduced on 31 March 1991 to fulfill capacity requirements brought on by the commencement of Hokuso Kodan Line (now known as the Hokuso Line) through services onto the Asakusa Line, and to replace the ageing Toei 5000 series trains which had been used on the line since its opening in 1960.
+Sets built from 1994 onwards (5315 onward) featured a lengthened front-end skirt.

 After the speed limit of the Keikyu Line was raised to allow for 120 km/h operation between Shinagawa and Yokohama stations in 1995, a 5300 series set (5327) entered service in 1998 with uprated traction motors (to 180 kW) to support such operation.
-There were plans to modify the rest of the fleet accordingly, but they never came to fruition.
+Plans existed to modify the rest of the fleet accordingly, but they never came to fruition.